Annual – April Fool’s Day

 1864 – Chilcotin Indians massacred road builders in British Columbia.

-1864 – Prince Edward Island’s Legislature authorized a delegation to discuss the proposed maritime union.
+1864 – Prince Edward Island’s Legislature authorised a delegation to address the proposed maritime union.

 1890 – Lethbridge News reported a battle between Crees and Blackfoot Indians.